 Rituals

 The Kith were lucky enough to enjoy the garden of a Kith member for rituals for some years.
 Many thanks for the generosity that allowed camping next to a wonderful tree circle amongst a lovely natural garden.
 Since that time, we have found several lovely new outdoor sites suitable for rituals or outdoor gatherings.
-Suggestions of yet more locations are always welcomed, eg woods, gardens, or green spaces.
+Suggestions of more locations are always welcomed, eg woods, gardens, or green spaces.
 You may not have a large house or garden, but may be willing to open your doors for a quiet gathering such as a meditation evening, a tree dressing, a crystal empowerment, flower blessing or other creative spiritual ceremony related to the eight festivals of our calendar.
 Please contact us using the contact form.

 The "Wheel of the Year"